chris9692/data-integration-library/docs/parameters/extract.table.name.md

 **Type**: string

-**Default value**: no default, required, blank value will abort the job
+**Default value**: no default, required unless the extractor is a FileDumpExtractor

 **Related**:

 ## Description

 `extract.table.name` specifies the target table name, not the source table name.
-This is a required parameter.
+This is a required parameter if the extractor is anything other than the FileDumpExtractor.
 Writers and some converters don't work without it.
-The job will abort if this property is blank in job configuration.

 [back to summary](summary.md#essential-gobblin-core-properties)